jkrcc/go-wabei/cmd/clef/README.md

 * A UI MUST NOT load any external resources that were not embedded/part of the UI package.
   * For example, not load icons, stylesheets from the internet
   * Not load files from the filesystem, unless they reside in the same local directory (e.g. config files)
-* A Graphical UI MUST show the blocky-identicon for ethereum addresses.
+* A Graphical UI MUST show the blocky-identicon for wabei addresses.
 * A UI MUST warn display approproate warning if the destination-account is formatted with invalid checksum.
 * A UI MUST NOT open any ports or services
   * The signer opens the public port